Skip to main content

 Here you can add details such as who is responsible for the integration (team/owner) and the purpose of creating it.

-5. Enter a Maximum Period for Historical Data Retrieval.
+6. Enter a Maximum Period for Historical Data Retrieval.

 • This value defines how far back in the past your data will be retrieved.

-• The value for the Maximum period of data retrieval depends on the Source.
+• The value for the maximum period of data retrieval depends on the data source.
 Check the Replay documentation for details.

-• Entering a more extended Period might slow down the loading time when creating an SLO.
+• A greater period can extend the loading time when creating an SLO.

 • The value must be a positive integer.

-6. Enter a Default Period for Historical Data Retrieval.
+7. Enter a Default Period for Historical Data Retrieval.

-• It is the Period that will be used by the SLO connected to this data source.
+• It is used by SLOs connected to this data source.

 • The value must be a positive integer or 0.

 • By default, this value is set to 0.
-If you set it to >0, you will create an SLO with Replay.
+When you set it to >0, you will create SLOs with Replay.

-7. Click the Add Data Source button.
+8. Click Add Data Source.

-Direct Using CLI - YAML
+Direct using CLI - YAML

-The YAML for setting up a Direct connection to New Relic looks like this:
+The YAML for setting up a direct connection to New Relic looks like this:

 apiVersion: n9/v1alpha